Titanic Sinclair: Collaborations

-Controversies and abuse allegations
+Controversies

 Mars Argo lawsuit

 On April 17, 2018, Sinclair's former collaborator and partner Mars Argo filed a lawsuit in federal court against Sinclair and Poppy alleging copyright infringement, stating that Sinclair based Poppy's online persona on hers, as well as emotional and physical abuse Sinclair had allegedly subjected her to in the period after their separation and the subsequent abandonment of the project.
 On May 7, Poppy made a public statement about the "frivolous" lawsuit, saying Argo was attempting to manipulate her psychologically and that Mars was working with a person who had allegedly abused Poppy in the past, Josh Moran.
 She called the suit a "publicity campaign" and a "desperate grab for fame".
 It was settled out of court on September 14 "with no money exchanging hands".
 Argo released a statement in January 2019 that all rights to Mars Argo had been assigned to her as part of the settlement.